Working Out The Details In Uncontested Divorce

 - A specific amount of child support the other party “needs,” rather than complying with state guidelines.

 - Property division — Georgia law does not require a 50-50 split.
-Mr. Adams can advise on separate property, unequal earning capacity, child-rearing contributions and other factors that a judge would consider.
+Attorney Adams can advise on separate property, unequal earning capacity, child-rearing contributions and other factors that a judge would consider.